Ramona and Beezus (2010)

 Synopsis:

-Ramona Quimby is a spirited little girl with an enormous imagination and a knack for finding mischief wherever she goes.
-Her playful antics and boundless energy keep her loving family constantly on their toes, especially her older sister Beezus, who's navigating the challenges of her first year of high school.
-As the two sisters experience the everyday ups and downs of childhood together, they discover important lessons about believing in yourself and the power of family support.
-With their parents Robert and Dorothy, along with Aunt Bea, by their side, Ramona and Beezus learn that no matter how different they may be, their bond as sisters helps them overcome any obstacle.
-This heartwarming family comedy celebrates the joys and trials of growing up, showing that anything is possible when you have faith in yourself and lean on the people who love you most.
+Ramona Quimby is a spirited little girl with an enormous imagination and a knack for getting into mischief.
+Her playful antics and boundless energy keep her loving family constantly on their toes, especially her older sister Beezus, who is navigating the challenges of her first year of high school.
+As Ramona's creative schemes unfold, the two sisters experience the full spectrum of childhood's ups and downs together.
+Through their adventures and misadventures, Ramona and Beezus discover the importance of believing in themselves and supporting one another.
+This heartwarming family comedy celebrates the special bond between sisters and shows how imagination, determination, and family love can help overcome any obstacle, proving that even the smallest person can make the biggest difference.

 Where To Watch: Ramona and Beezus